 But it wouldn’t make the statement relevant.
 At this stage of the game, knowing who supports the music ecosystem and what their expectations are matters a great deal.
 The fact that P2P users pirate, on the other hand, only matters if your main strategy for increasing sales is enforcement.
 Boiled down, Mr. Crupnick’s point is that it’s more important to stigmatize the pirate than understand the customer.

-: The RIAA's Joshua Friedlander steps in to endorse that view
+Nov.
+12: The RIAA’s Joshua Friedlander steps in to endorse that view: